 His research primarily focuses on the ‘dark side of organisational behaviour’ and includes topics such as organizational corruption, whistle-blowing, workplace aggression, and employee deviance.
-His work has been published in the Academy of Management Review, Academy of Management Learning & Education, Group & Organization Management (GOM), Human Relations, International Journal of Management Reviews, Organizational Psychology Review, and Best Paper Proceedings of the Academy of Management.
+His work has been published or is forthcoming in prestigious outlets such as Academy of Management Review, Group & Organization Management (GOM), Human Relations, International Journal of Management Reviews, Journal of Behavioral Decision Making, Organizational Psychology Review, Personality and Social Psychology Bulletin, Physica A, Research Policy, and Best Paper Proceedings of the Academy of Management, among others.
 His article with Mark Stein was awarded the Best Micro Paper (2011) in GOM.
 His submission to the Annual Conference of the Society for Industrial and Organizational Psychology (2007) won a Top Poster award.

 Prior to embarking on his doctorate he worked for Procter & Gamble, Andersen Consulting, and Clarion Advertising, and ran his own boutique consulting firm.
 In all, Jonathan has been engaged as an employee, contractor, consultant, or trainer with over 50 organizations across six countries on three continents.

 Zheng X, Wang W, Pinto J, 2023, When does competence matter?
 Character as a moderator in the development of trust, Personality and Social Psychology Bulletin, ISSN:0146-1672